 GVR Report cover China Alzheimer’s Disease Diagnostics Market Size, Share & Trends Report

-China Alzheimer’s Disease Diagnostics Market Size, Share & Trends Analysis Report By Diagnostics Technique (Biomarkers, Imaging Techniques), By Type (Triage, Diagnosis), By End Use, And Segment Forecasts, 2024 - 2030
+China Alzheimer’s Disease Diagnostics Market (2025 - 2030) Size, Share & Trends Analysis Report By Diagnostic Technique (Biomarkers, Imaging Techniques, Genetic Testing, Cognitive Assessment Tests), By Type (Triage, Diagnosis), By End-use, And Segment Forecasts

 In addition, Eisai fosters early detection through disease awareness campaigns, pre-screening opportunities, and referrals to specialized hospitals or "Yin Fa Tong," an online platform developed with JD Health.
 Eisai’s efforts, including using blood biomarkers for definitive diagnosis, are poised to significantly impact the market growth and development, supporting early detection and treatment within a comprehensive dementia care ecosystem.

 Furthermore, 15.5% of those over 60 have mild cognitive impairment (MCI), affecting approximately 38.77 million individuals.
-The economic burden is immense, with AD treatment costs soaring from $167.74 billion in 2015 to a projected $1.8 trillion by 2050.
+The economic burden is immense, with AD treatment costs soaring from USD 167.74 billion in 2015 to a projected USD 1.8 trillion by 2050.
 Despite this, China's diagnosis and treatment rates for AD remain alarmingly low, compounded by a shortage of medical specialists and limited public awareness.
 Addressing these issues through government-led initiatives to enhance AD prevention and treatment is urgently needed to mitigate the growing crisis.

 Initiatives like the 'Guangci Home Ruijian Cognitive Science Popularization Volunteer Service Team' at Ruijin Hospital, affiliated with Shanghai Jiao Tong University School of Medicine, represent key driving factors in the market.
 This team conducts disease screening and educational outreach in communities and homes, emphasizing 'Early prevention, detection, diagnosis, and treatment.'
 Supported by the Shanghai Voluntary Service Public Welfare Foundation, such efforts highlight the growing focus on early intervention.